mrndhlovu/food-explorer-app/README.md

 5. Semantic UI responsive grid can have issues when in mobile view.
 The site responds well using the chrome responsive toggle bar but sometimes wont work on a selected mobile view.

+Deployment
+===

+This website is deployed and hosted on Heroku.
+I created a free account and push my Cloud9 repo to Heroku so it can be accessible by any one with an internet connection.
+The app code is also on Github pages, which where you are currently reading this file from.

 Acknowledgments
 ===